tfsumon/byteboltsec-hugo-test/content/english/blog/how-to-find-data-breaches.md

 ---
 date: "2024-01-24"
-title: "How to Find Data Breaches: 5 Top Sources To Find Breached Data"
+title: "How to Find Data Breaches - How to Check if Your Data's Been Breached"
 image: "images/blog/how-to-find-data-breaches.png"
-description: "Discover the 5 best sources to find your data in a data breach.
-Learn where to find data breaches."
+description: "Discover how to find data breaches.
+Learn how to check whether your information has been leaked."
 author: "Breachsense"
 h1: "How to Find Data Breaches"
 intro1: "Are you worried that your data might have been leaked in a data breach?
 Want to check it out but have no idea where to find information about data breaches?"